BeanGirlThing/FerretTickets/README.md

 **The default username and password for the superuser are public, please change them before exposing the application externally**

 ### Production
-Production deployment of the app is configured to work using a docker image. shell scripts have been provided to automatically build and spin up the image in a container, please ensure you have [docker](https://www.docker.com/) installed before proceeding
+Production deployment of the app is configured to work using a docker image. shell scripts have been provided to automatically build and deploy the image in a container, please ensure you have [docker](https://www.docker.com/) installed before proceeding

 **Please ensure you have changed the default username and password for the Superuser before exposing the application externally**